Speciality: Haematology (coagulation)

 Professor O’Connell is a consultant haematologist at the National Coagulation Centre (NCC) in St James’s Hospital and has taken on the role of national haemophilia director since early 2018.

 Professor O’Connell completed specialist training in haematology in Ireland in 2001 and haemostasis and thrombosis in the UK in 2004.

 The NCC is the lead comprehensive care centre for adults with bleeding disorders in Ireland and provides a hub of clinical services, research, training and education on a national basis.

 MB, PhD, FRCPI, FRC Path

-As a member of the National Haemophilia Council, Dr O’Connell is responsible for the oversight and governance of the quality of care and services provided for people with bleeding disorders nationally.
+As a member of the National Haemophilia Council, Professor O’Connell is responsible for the oversight and governance of the quality of care and services provided for people with bleeding disorders nationally.

 Professor O’Connell and the consultant team in the NCC also provide specialist diagnostic and treatment services for thrombotic conditions including obstetric and cancer-associated thrombosis and they provide consultant clinical input to the National Coagulation Laboratory in the hospital.